 Sen no Rikyu desired to learn The Way of Tea and so visited the Tea Master, Takeno Joo.
 As a simple test of whether to accept Rikyu or not Joo ordered him to tend the garden.

 Rikyu raked the garden until the ground was in perfect order.
 When he had finished he surveyed his work.
 He then shook a cherry tree, causing a few flowers and leaves to fall randomly on the ground.
-At that moment Takeno Joo knew Sen no Rikyu would be one the greatest example of wabi-sabi way of life.
+At that moment Takeno Joo knew Sen no Rikyu would be one the greatest examples of wabi-sabi way as a way of life.

 The above story is told often and with many different variations when talking about Wabi Sabi, an object or environment that embodies nature, simplicity, and subtle imperfection to achieve a deeper, more meaningful aesthetic.

 The names and situations in the story change, but always is the constant of tending to the garden until it’s in perfect order and then shaking the tree to reintroduce the randomness of nature.